 - Public Record Information: Credit reports also contain information from the courts, including bankruptcy filings, tax liens, and civil judgmments.
 Public records can negatively impact your credit.

 - Credit inquiries: Your report will show hard inquiries based on actions you have taken, such as applying for credit or financing or as a result of a collection.
 Soft inquiries are not shared with potential creditors.
 These include prescreened credit offers, employment requests, account reviews from creditors you already have a relationship with, and your own requests for your credit report.
+Soft inquiries on your credit report are only visible to you, except: (1) insurance companies may be able to see other insurance company inquiries; and (2) inquiries by debt settlement companies you have authorized to access your report may be shared with your current creditors.

 If you're looking for ways to improve your credit, taking care of negative information can help.
 Contact the reporting agencies if you find any inaccurate information on your credit report, pay down high balances, and bring all accounts current if you've fallen behind on any payments.